Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Abstract

 \section{Abstract}

-To scale the solution of optimization and simulation problems, prior work has explored machine-learning surrogates that inexpensively map problem parameters to corresponding solutions.
-Commonly used approaches, including supervised and self-supervised learning with either soft or hard feasibility enforcement, face inherent challenges such as reliance on expensive, high-quality labels or difficult optimization landscapes.
-To address their trade-offs, we propose a novel framework that first collects “cheap” imperfect labels, then performs supervised pretraining, and finally refines the model through self-supervised learning to improve overall performance.
-Our theoretical analysis and merit-based criterion show that labeled data need only place the model within a basin of attraction, confirming that only modest numbers of inexact labels and training epochs are required.
-We empirically validate our simple three-stage strategy across challenging domains, including nonconvex constrained optimization, power-grid operation, and stiff dynamical systems, and show that it yields faster convergence; improved accuracy, feasibility, and optimality; and up to 59$\times$ reductions in total offline cost.
+To scale optimization and simulation, prior work has explored training machine-learning surrogates that map problem parameters to solutions inexpensively at inference time.
+Unfortunately, commonly used approaches, including supervised and self-supervised learning with either soft or hard feasibility enforcement, face inherent challenges such as reliance on expensive high-quality labels or difficult optimization landscapes.
+To address their trade-offs, we propose a novel framework that collects “cheap” imperfect labels, performs supervised model pretraining with a merit loss-based termination scheme, and finally refines the model through self-supervised learning to improve final performance.
+Empirical validation across challenging domains -- including nonconvex constrained optimization, power-grid operation, and stiff dynamical systems -- shows that this three-stage strategy yields faster convergence; improved accuracy, feasibility, and optimality; and up to 59$\times$ reductions in total offline computational cost.
+We further analyze why and when our framework improves surrogate model training, finding that (i) merit loss is an informative signal and (ii) only small numbers of cheap, inexact labels are needed to place the model in a favorable regime for self-supervised learning.